-From tying knots to scavenger hunts to building fire, this book has it all.
-In addition, it has a nice mix of art, exploration, adventure, and survival skills.
-Furthermore, there are activities to do year round.
-This is a great resource for families.
+From tying knots to scavenger hunts to building a fire, this book has it all.
+There's a nice mix of art, exploration, adventure, and survival skills.
+There are also activities to do year-round.
+This book is a great resource for families.

 We gathered our gear and took off down a path through some trees.
 Next, we collected some flowers and leaves along the way, dropping them in my daughter's pail as we went.
-Afterwards, we made our way over to an open field of a nearby park, to refuel before continuing our search.
+Afterward, we made our way over to an open field of a nearby park, to refuel before continuing our search.

 For language development, we like to use the Three Period Lesson.
 For this particular activity, we talked about the various flowers and trees in the area, while examining the leaves and flowers up close.

-My son drank his milk in the stroller and watched his sister use a stick to dig up rocks, examining them one-by-one before adding them to our pail of treasures.
+My son drank his milk in the stroller and watched his sister use a stick to dig up rocks, examining them one by one before adding them to our pail of treasures.
 Once she was satisfied with all that we had found, we weaved a few dandelions into our hair and made our way back home to create the headdress.

 Our kids love the sensorial experience of collecting items in nature.
 This is also a great opportunity for little ones to classify and sort objects.
 We spend a lot of time sorting and sequencing items found around our home and outdoors.

 When we were done creating the headdress, we were both pleased.
 The end result was pretty awesome!
 I had a hard time grabbing a photo once we put it on.
-Our daughter thought it was so hysterical, and was so animated as a result.
+Our daughter thought it was funny and was so animated as a result.
 It's a beautiful piece of art.
 I love that we were able to experience this together.

 I'm grateful for all the fun we had today learning about and exploring our environment.
 Most of all, I'm happy we were able to create a crown befitting our courageous adventurer.